FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 ### Local Variable Type Inference

 Local Variable Type Inference (LVTI) is also known as var declaration.
-This is Java 10 frautre introduced to reduce the verbosity of code.
+This is Java 10 feature introduced to reduce the verbosity of code.
 This feature is only available for local variables inside a method body.

 **What Local Variable Type Inference is and is NOT**